gpeterson406/GreenwoodBanner_Book/_book/08-multipleLinearRegression.md

 So for a 1 percent increase in the *SATV* percentile, we expect, on average, to get a 0.0254 point change in *GPA*, after controlling for *SATM* percentile.
-Similarly, for a 1 percent increase in the *SATM* percentile, we expect, on average, to get a 0.0224 pointchange in *GPA*, after controlling for *SATV* percentile.
+Similarly, for a 1 percent increase in the *SATM* percentile, we expect, on average, to get a 0.0224 point change in *GPA*, after controlling for *SATV* percentile.
 While this is a correct interpretation of the slope coefficients, it is often easier to assess "practical" importance of the results by considering how much change this implies over the range of observed predictor values.